 Of course a lot depends on your flatmates, the number of showers and toilets, and how often the cleaners come.
 Uni halls can be rowdier, which could mean more unpleasant surprises in the shared bathroom.

 The choice between university or private halls may come down to the facilities on offer.
 No two halls are the same, but all will offer you a bed, a bathroom, cooking facilities, plus utilities (gas, electric, etc) and internet access included in the price.
-Things like WiFi, a laundry, security, cleaners and insurance are to be expected – but check.
+Things like WiFi, a laundry, security, cleaners and insurance are also to be expected – but do check.

 If you are willing to pay extra there are halls, both private and university-run, that provide meals.